metiago/metiago.github.io/content/posts/java-install-cert.md

 +++
 title =  'Sun JKS Utility'
 date = 1500-03-10T19:18:41-03:00
 +++

+Very useful utility provided by Sun to download and install public certificates from a given web server.

 A Java KeyStore (JKS) is a repository of security certificates, either authorization certificates or public key certificates, plus corresponding private keys, used for instance in SSL encryption.

-This code below is an old utility provided by Sun in order to download and install public certificates from a given web server.

 ```java
 package com.tiago.cert;